-- 84. Power to commit for trial
+- 84. Power of court to commit for trial or transmit for hearing

 - 85. Court to hold preliminary inquiry

+- 85A.
+No preliminary inquiry for Category A offences

 - 86. Magistrate to read charge to accused and explain purpose of the proceedings

-- 87. Taking of depositions
+- 87. Repealed

 - 88. Committal for trial on written statements

+- 88A.
+Power to join in indictment count for summary offence if punishable with imprisonment, etc.

 - 89. Variance between evidence and charge

 - 90. Remand

-- 91. Provisions as to taking statement of accused person
+- 91. Repealed

-- 92. Evidence and address in defence
+- 92. Repealed

 - 93. Discharge of accused person

 - 94. Summary adjudication in certain cases

-- 95. Committal for trial
+- 95. Repealed

 - 96. Complainant and witnesses to be bound over

 - 97. Refusal to be bound over

-- 98. Accused person entitled to copy of depositions
+- 98. Accused person entitled to copy of the written statements

 - 99. Binding over of witness conditionally

 - 100. Deposition of witness who is ill or about to leave the Islands

 - 101. Notice to be given

 - 102. Magistrate to deal with the deposition as with any other deposition

 - 103. Such deposition to be admissible in evidence

-- 104. Accused to have the same privileges as prosecutor under section 103

-- 105. Transmission of records to Grand Court and Attorney-General

-- 106. Power of Attorney-General to refer case back to magistrate for further preliminary inquiry

-- 107. Mode of trial upon committal to the Grand Court and preferment of indictment - 108.
+- 104. Accused to have the same privileges as prosecutor under section 103 - 105.
+Transmission of records to Grand Court and Director of Public Prosecutions - 106.
+Power of Director of Public Prosecutions to refer case back to magistrate for further preliminary inquiry - Mode of trial upon committal to the Grand Court and preferment of indictment - 108.
 Voluntary indictment - 109.
 Notice of trial - 110.
 Service of copy of indictment and notice of trial - 111.
 Postponement of trial - 112.
 Restrictions on reports of committal proceedings